Configuring ChatGPT in Merlin Backoffice ® Flex

 This is the maximum number of requests per minute allowed by ChatGTP.

-For MagicEdit, this corresponds to the maximum number of prompts it can process per unit of time.
+For MagicEdit, this corresponds to the maximum number of prompts it must process per unit of time.

-The limit forces MagicEdit to slow down to avoid refusal of processing by the robot.
+The limit therefore forces it to slow down so as not to generate processing refusals by the robot.

-In the free version, the default value is just 3 requests per minute.
+In the free version, the default value is only 3 requests per minute.

-In the paid version, the limit is 60 requests per minute for the first 48 hours, then 3,500 requests per minute, which is more than sufficient given the engine's response speed.
+In the paid version, the limit is 60 requests per minute for the first 48 hours, then 3,500 requests per minute, which is more than enough given the engine's response speed.

-Note that GPT4 also has an additional limit, which is currently 50 requests every 3 hours.
+Note that with GPT4 there is also an additional limit, which is currently 50 requests every 3 hours.

-Set to 0 or leave empty to avoid setting a limit.
+Set to 0 or leave blank to set no limit.

-This is a second limit on the maximum number of requests, introduced when GTP-4 was launched.
-Currently set at 50 requests per 3 hours (180 minutes).
+This is a second limit on the maximum number of requests set when GTP-4 was launched.
+It is currently set at 50 requests per 3-hour period (180 minutes).

 Does not apply to GPT-3.
-If you don't use GTP-4, put 0 in this field or leave it empty so as not to impose this limit on Merlin Backoffice Flex.
+If you are not using GTP-4, enter 0 in this field or leave it blank so that this limit is not imposed on Merlin Backoffice Flex.

 Daily limit